 Electronic Filing.
 MRS Rule 104 generally requires that Form 941P-ME be filed electronically.
-However, if the entity or its tax preparer uses software that does not support electronic filing through Maine's Modernized e-File system, an automatic waiver from the electronic filing requirement is granted for forms required to be filed during 2017.
-See page 3 for more information about filing
+See page 3 for more information about filing your return.

 Electronic Payments Required.
-Taxpayers that have a combined tax liability for all Maine taxes of \$10,000 or more during the lookback period ending in 2016 must remit all Maine tax payments electronically.
+Taxpayers that have a combined tax liability for all Maine taxes of \$10,000 or more during the lookback period ending in 2019 must remit all Maine tax payments electronically.
 Waivers from this requirement may be requested for good cause.
-See MRS Rule 102 at www.maine.gov/revenue/rules and page 4 for details.
+See MRS Rule 102 at www.maine.gov/revenue/publications/rules and page 5 for details.

-For questions on filing income tax withholding returns electronically, call (207) 626-8475, press 1, option 4 or e-mail withholding.tax@maine.gov.
+For questions on filing income tax withholding returns for pass-through entities electronically, call (207) 624-9670, select option 2 or e-mail partner-scorp.tax@maine.gov.